conradakunga/Blog/_posts/2026-03-20-code-housekeeping-part-13-use-as-for-database-column-aliases.md

 Here we have inadvertently aliased `Name` as `DateOfBirth`.

-A good tool such as `DataGrip` can catch this:
+A good tool, such as `DataGrip`, can catch this:

 ![DataGripAliasWarning](../images/2026/03/DataGripAliasWarning.png)